torchpipe/torchpipe/README.md

 -  Use the latest tag and corresponding release.
 -  The main branch is used for releasing version updates, while the develop branch is used for code submission and daily development. -->

-## update
-- We have updated a basic version of the [Llama example](https://github.com/torchpipe/LLM.TensorRT.Serve)

 <!-- end elevator-pitch -->